 Community Cultural Cooperative – Art, Craft and Theatre for is often drawn to projects that actively integrate culture, design, civic engagement, and local economies.

-Arts, Crafts and Theatre (ACT) is also part of the project.
-Arts, Crafts and Theatre (ACT) project brings together women, young people and children and young people to work with our volunteer-members to create act-plays based on rural issues and their real-life experience that may create a positive social change ad build self-esteem especially among children, girls and women.
+The Arts, Crafts and Theatre (ACT) project brings together women, young people and children and young people to work with our volunteer-members to create act-plays based on rural issues and their real-life experience that may create a positive social change ad build self-esteem especially among children, girls and women.

 The aim of this initiative is also to engage the rural population to solve the underlying problems of gender inequality, poverty, health and environment through knowledge mapping, design activism, advocacy, local action for change and more.